 Transport is a challenging sector to change due to the varied nature of its operation.
 For example, the larger the vehicle, the more problematic decarbonising becomes.
 However, larger freight vehicles are also vital to reducing emissions as they are the most energy and road space efficient way of moving freight on a per tonne basis.

 Logistics UK is committed to helping members make their operations greener and more efficient, whether that is by increasing the fuel efficiency of their existing fleets, or by transitioning to a greener alternative fuel.

 Logistics UK also manages the Logistics Emissions Reduction Scheme, an industry initiative which focuses on the recording and reducing of road freight emissions and demonstrates to government industries efforts and commitment to reducing emissions.

 LOGISTICS UK STATEMENT ON AIR QUALITY: 2 DECEMBER 2020

-Air pollution affects all of us throughout our daily lives, and Logistics UK is concerned about the impact it may have on the industry’s workers, particularly drivers of HGVs and vans working in and around our cities.
+Air pollution affects all of us throughout our daily lives.
 Although levels of air pollution have fallen during the COVID-19 pandemic, during which time logistics vehicles have been able to move more freely to provide the goods and services homes and businesses need, a return to more normal working patterns could see levels rise again.